 We usually have a significant adoption waiting list.
-Because of that many we take in go straight into what we hope will be their permanent home as a foster-to-adopt.
+Because of that many dogs we take in go straight into what we hope will be their permanent home as a foster-to-adopt.
 As a foster home, you would not be on that waiting list.
-We generally only need fosters for harder-to-place dogs: seniors, medical cases, bonded pairs, or those who need to be in a home without either children/cats/other dogs.
+We generally only need fosters for harder-to-place dogs: seniors, medical cases, bonded pairs, or those who need to be in a home without children, cats or other dogs.

 If you would like to be a foster home please fill out and submit our adoption/foster application.
 A one-time $25 processing fee is required for all adoption/foster applications.
 The fee is non-refundable.
 It is needed to help us defray the costs of completing the application process.

 When you click “SUBMIT” you will be prompted to pay the fee through PayPal (it will be dropped in your cart).
 If you do not have a PayPal account, you can use your credit card here for payment.
 Your application cannot be processed without confirmation of payment.

 Approval of that application will depend on results of past/current veterinarian care, an interview, and a home visit by a GRRSWF volunteer.